mtesseract/rustberry-jukebox/blogpost.md

 I had an old Raspberry Pi 2 laying around, which I intended to use as a technological foundation for the jukebox.
-The playback should be controllable using RFID tags, but I was not familiar with this technology at all.
+The playback should be controllable via RFID tags -- a technology, which I am not familiar with at all.
 After some research I had identified the [MIFARE RC522](http://wiki.sunfounder.cc/index.php?title=Mifare_RC522_Module_RFID_Reader) as a common and well-supported RFID reader/writerfor suitable for [use with a